 - 2 lbs ground pork

-- ⅓ cup + 2 tbsp soy sauce
+- ⅓ cup + 2 tablespoon soy sauce

-- ¾ tsp white pepper powder
+- ¾ teaspoon white pepper powder

 - 1 cup fried shallot, about 3-4 big fresh shallots